Elements-Agency/benjaminjyoung/content/artwork/escape/index.md

 alt: This painting by Ben Young shows a solitary figure traverses a snowy path flanked by a fence, in a muted watercolor landscape shrouded in a hazy atmosphere.
 author: Benjamin J. Young

+progress: Painted with watercolor paint on a cold press cotton watercolor block.
+A simple painting, but effective.
+This took a few stages of adding layers, but it still only took a few days at most to include drying times.
+I later learned that my for this painting technique closely matches the master artist, Andrew Wyeth.

 featured: true
 popularity: 2
 ratio: landscape